What is vulvovaginal candidiasis?

 The following measures can be helpful.

-- Cotton or moisture-wicking underwear and loose fitting clothing — avoid occlusive nylon pantyhose.
+- Loose fitting clothing — avoid occlusive nylon pantyhose.

 - Soak in a salt bath.
 Avoid soap — use a non-soap cleanser or aqueous cream for washing.